-2https://www.gov.uk/government/news/uk-enshrines-new-target-in-law-to-slash-emissions-by-78-by-2035 the model, two parties, Green and Brown, compete for political office.
-Parties vary in their marginal costs of implementing mitigation policy: the Green party faces lower costs than the Brown party.
+We present a formal model probing the domestic motivations behind the setting of climate targets.
+Two parties, Green and Brown, compete for political office.
+Parties vary in their marginal costs of implementing mitigation policy: the Green party faces lower costs than the Brown party and is willing to commit to more expansive climate reforms ex ante.
 As the incumbent, one of these parties sets a national climate commitment; the party that wins the election then determines whether they want to implement domestic policy to meet that target.
-Voters determine whether to support the Green or the Brown party given the downstream mitigation measures induced by the nation's pledge.
-At the end of the model, nations observe noisy signals of each leader's effort into mitigation and assess whether targets were met in a "global stocktake;" leaders deemed to have underdelivered relative to their national commitments are "shamed."
+Voters support either the Green or the Brown party given the downstream mitigation measures induced by the nation's pledge.
+At the end of the game, nations imperfectly observe each leader's mitigation efforts and assess whether targets were met in a "global stocktake;" leaders deemed to have underdelivered relative to their national commitments are "shamed."